by James Shirley

 Hailed as James Shirley’s tragic masterpiece, The Cardinal (1641) was one of the last plays staged in England before Oliver Cromwell’s ban on theatre.
 With remarkably lucid and fast-paced dialogue, it is the captivating story of a religious monster and his relentless pursuit of power.

-The Press on actor Stephen Boxer:
+The Press on actors Stephen Boxer and Natalie Simpson:

 ‘Stephen Boxer is superb…combining grief and courage with moments of farcical humour.’
 The Telegraph on Titus Andronicus